Vancouver

 PHS Community Services Society is hiring a Human Resources Advisor.

-Reporting to the Human Resources Manager, the HR Advisor is responsible for the recruitment of casual employees and other roles, as needed.
-This position is responsible for organizing and delivering onboarding to new hires, coordinating the delivery of other required training for staff, responsible for performance management of casual employees, and providing a variety of administrative support services to the HR department.
+This position is responsible for the recruitment of unionized employees and other roles as needed, for organizing and delivering on-boarding training to new hires, coordinating the delivery of other required training for staff, for advising on performance management of unionized employees and for providing a variety of administrative support services to the HR department.

 Why work here?